-I am currently working as a postdoctoral researcher at the University at Albany where I employ genetic and genomic approaches to elucidate the ways in which landscape ecology and habitat heterogeneity shape population structure.
-My current research ranges from aquatic population genetics to wildlife disease genomics, with an emphasis on applicability in the context of biodiversity preservation and wildlife conservation.
+I am currently working as a postdoctoral research scientist at the University at Albany where I employ a data-driven approach to elucidate the ways in which genomics, landscape, habitat, disease and anthropogenic pressures are shaping our world.
+My current research ranges from aquatic population genetics to pathogen genomics, with an emphasis on applicability in the context of biodiversity preservation, epidemiology, and wildlife conservation.
 I hold a Doctorate in Ecology and Evolutionary Biology, as well as a Master of Science in Biodiversity, Conservation & Policy.
 I have over six years of experience teaching at the college level and have worked as an adjunct faculty member at multiple institutions.
-My previous and current research program emphasizes the participation and mentoring of a diverse array of students at both the undergraduate and graduate level.
-Through strong collaborations with State and Federal agencies, as well as non-profit organizations I have been able to secure ample funding for my work.
-I am currently supported under a two and a half million dollar National Science Foundation grant in Dr. Wendy Turner’s lab (http://wendyturner.org/) studying the transmission and evolution of Bacillus anthracis, the causative agent of anthrax disease affecting wildlife across the globe.
+My previous and current research program emphasizes the participation and mentoring of a diverse array of students at both the undergraduate and graduate levels.
+I am currently studying the transmission and evolution of various Staphylococcus species affecting wildlife, domestic animals, and humans across the globe.
 I am also heavily involved in work related to aquatic landscape genetics and fresh-water fisheries.
-In addition, I am collaborating on work that incorporates genomics as a tool to understand the ecological interactions between native bat species and White-nose syndrome in the Northeastern United States.
-My research interests are tied together by the common thread of molecular ecology; the application of genetic-genomic approaches to traditional ecological questions.
+My research interests are tied together by the common threads of molecular ecology and data science; the application of genetic-genomic approaches to traditional ecological questions using a "big data" approach.

 Molecular Biology and Ecology